tonsky/Clojure-Sublimed/README.md

 - Reader discard form `#_` is intended for temporarily disabling parts of code
 - `comment` form for coding snippets for future use

-By default Sublime will try to use `;;` because it’s most similar to other languages and is simple to implmenet.
-One can argue, however, that we disable/enable parts of the code way more often that write textual comments about them.
-Therefore `#_` might work better.
+By default, Sublime will try to use `;;` because it’s most similar to other languages and is simple to implement.
+One can argue, however, that we disable/enable parts of the code way more often than write textual comments about them.
+Therefore, `#_` might work better.

 Clojure Sublimed offer `Toggle Comment` command that can be used instead of Sublime provided one in Clojure sources.
 See Keymap on how to enable.